 When in doubt, go with the larger size.
 It will just drape down further on the sides of the table, which isn’t bad.

 If your table extends longer than the standard dining room table, measure the length of the table, and add 18 inches.
 This is the tablecloth length you want, as it will cover the table, and allow for a 9-inch drop (the amount of material that hangs over the table edge) on each end.
-If you are wanting a more formal look, increase it to 30 inches for a 15-inch drop on the ends.
+If you want a more formal look, increase it to 30 inches for a 15-inch drop on the ends.

 If you accidentally purchase a tablecloth that is too short to drape over the sides of your table, don’t fret, you can still use it.
 Layer it with a larger tablecloth, or angle it to provide a unique visual look.
-The effect can be pretty neat and will create a different look to your tablescape.
+The effect can be pretty neat and will create a different look for your tablescape.